 We gave it a whirl on the Nexus 7, where it worked fluidly, thanks in part to a solid connection.
 AirDroid has 3 functions: file transfer, remote control and screencasting (screen mirroring), the latter works as long as your phone is rooted.
 There are also additional features with the paid version.

-First you’ll want to install AirDroid, which is available for free in the Play Store.AirDroid: File Transfer/Manage
+First you’ll want to install AirDroid, which is available for free in the Play Store.AirDroid: Remote access & File

 Once installed, you can choose to create an account or continue without signing up.
 If you connect to AirDroid outside of the same network, you will likely be asked to create an account and login again.
 To connect your smartphone to your computer, it couldn’t be simpler: just open the app on your Android device and open the AirDroid URL on your PC or MAC.
 Here, you will find the information to login, or you can simply scan the QR code from the AirDroid app.